 Mr. Inamine focuses his practice on counseling and representing employers.
 He regularly defends companies against wrongful termination, discrimination, retaliation and harassment claims involving race, ethnicity, age, national origin, disability, religion, gender, and sexual orientation.
 Also, he defends employers against administrative charges filed with the California Department of Fair Employment and Housing and the U.S. Equal Employment Opportunity Commission, and against Unruh/ADA access claims.
 In addition, Mr. Inamine defends class action lawsuits filed against employers for alleged violations of laws relating to minimum wages, overtime, meal and rest breaks, and employee expense reimbursement.
 Mr. Inamine counsels employers on contracts, product warranties, workplace investigations, employee discipline, reasonable suspicion and best practices to avoid claims.
 He also represents non-profit organizations in employment and certification matters.
 Mr. Inamine has first-chair jury trial experience throughout Southern California.

-In addition to his employment practice, Mr. Inamine represents companies in litigation involving business disputes and catastrophic personal injuries.
+In addition to his employment practice, Mr. Inamine represents companies in litigation involving business disputes, catastrophic personal injuries, architects & engineers and construction.

 Mr. Inamine received his Bachelor of Arts in Economics from the University of Hawaii in 1979 before graduating with his J.D. from the University of Southern California Law School in 1984.